 Read my reviews of Stephanie Morrill’s other books:

-Disclosure: The author provided me with this book to review.
+Disclosure: The publisher provided me with this book, but this review is my own.
 This post contains affiliate links.
 Read my full disclosure here.